 Whilst we have taken reasonable steps to ensure the information and data shown on this website is correct and accurate, we do not accept responsibility for any omissions or errors contained herein.
 Furthermore, we cannot be held responsible for inaccuracies of other information accessed through hypertext links used on this website.

 Information collection and use – What Information do we collect about you?

-The information we collect about you includes personal data (eg: name, contact details, date of birth etc.) and special categories of sensitive personal data (eg: health data, ethnic origin etc.).
+The information we collect about you includes personal data (eg: name, contact details, date of birth etc.) and special categories of sensitive personal data (eg: Race, Ethnic Origin, Politics, Religion, Trade Union Membership, Genetics, Biometrics, Health, Sex Life and Sexual Orientation etc.).

 Who do we collect information about you from?

 We may collect information directly from you either verbally or written.
 We also collect information from your General Practitioner and other healthcare professionals either within Guernsey or elsewhere.
 We may receive information about you from the committee for Health and Social Care.
 We occasionally receive information about you from other States of Guernsey departments (eg: committee for Education, Sport and Culture, committee for Employment and Social Security etc.) or from voluntary sector organisations.